greeshma197/india-cv-registrations-analytics/README.md

 - **Python:** pandas (cleaning, feature engineering), matplotlib/seaborn (visualization) — see the Jupyter notebook in this repo
-- **Power BI:** interactive dashboard with drill-down (Decomposition Tree), KPI cards, treemap, donut chart, and slicers — see `cv project.pbix`
+- **Power BI:** interactive dashboard with drill-down (Decomposition Tree), KPI cards, treemap, donut chart, and slicers — see `cv_registrations_dashboard.pbix`

 ---